MCSC gives construction sector an aerial advantage with purchase of new high-performance drone and enhanced training

 On the job, Matrice 350 RTK drone and a Zenmuse L2 high-precision aerial LiDAR system.

+Thanks to MCSC’s $35-thousand investment in the two pieces of equipment, companies like Tetra Tech can learn how to apply their training with the most advanced drone equipment on the market as companies will be able to rent the equipment for more affordable access.
 “We’re always looking for ways that we can strengthen the construction sector, and it became obvious that despite the drone and LiDAR training, there was still a barrier to companies implementing it,” said Carol Paul, Executive Director of MCSC.
 “Technology is driving the future of construction, and we need to keep pace with our counterparts across the country to stay competitive.
 This is one way for us to help companies in our province do that.”

 “MCSC has got the education, they’re handing companies the equipment, they’re connecting them to advanced technologies, and they’re giving them access to New Media Manitoba’s StudioLab xR to visualize this data,” listed Treboniak.
 “There are no excuses standing in the way of companies pursuing what is the future of the industry.”